-As mentioned on his official website, “he wrote, ‘I suppose that I never completely gave up my childhood idea of being a minister.
+The young Van Dyke almost became a man of the cloth, but drama class steered him onto the chosen path of entertainment.
+As mentioned in his autobiography, My Lucky Life in and Out of Show Business, “I suppose that I never completely gave up my childhood idea of being a minister.
 Only the medium and the message changed.
-I have still endeavored to touch people’s souls, to raise their spirits and put smiles on their faces’.”
+I have still endeavored to touch people’s souls, to raise their spirits and put smiles on their faces.”

 He was already pretty experienced by the time fame found him.
-Having set his sights on those bright lights “He went on to do it all” says the Times.
+Having set his sights on those bright lights, Van Dyke “went on to do it all,” The New York Times writes.
 “He was one-half of a touring mime team, a television announcer, a radio disc jockey.”

-Van Dyke made his TV debut on smash hit The Phil Silvers Show and starred in his own self-titled program that ran between 1961-66.
-A revival called The New Dick Van Dyke Show was filmed between ‘71 and ‘74.
+Van Dyke made his TV debut on the smash hit, The Phil Silvers Show (1955-59), and starred in his own self-titled program that ran between 1961-66.
+A revival, titled The New Dick Van Dyke Show, was filmed between 1971-74.

-He divided his time between the big and small screens.
-Notable movie roles include Caractacus Potts in Chitty Chitty Bang Bang (1968) and Carl Reiner’s The Comic the following year.
-He wasn’t afraid to show his dark side as a murderous photographer in Columbo episode Negative Reaction (1974).
-Van Dyke never lost the showbiz buzz, singing and dancing alongside the acting.
+As his career continued to grow, Van Dyke divided his time between the big and small screens.
+His most notable film roles include Caractacus Potts in Chitty Chitty Bang Bang (1968) and William Simon in 1969’s The Comic.
+He also wasn’t afraid to show his dark side, portraying a murderous photographer in the Columbo (1968-78) episode, “Negative Reaction.”